 Bygrave village will remain in the Green Belt, and it is important that a meaningful gap between Lower Bygrave and Baldock is retained to prevent coalescence.
-Appropriate screening of site BA1 will also help to maintain a sense of separation, and additional guidance on a suitable approach to planting is set out in North Hertfordshire's Green Infrastructure Plan20.
+A gap of at least 250m would maintain separation, while keeping new development below the ridgeline that crosses the Ashwell Road immediately to the south of Lower Bygrave27 (and so helping to lessen the visual impact of development in views from the south).
+Appropriate screening of site BA1 will also help to maintain a sense of separation, and additional guidance on a suitable approach to planting is set out in North Hertfordshire's Green Infrastructure Plan28.